makrai/notes/suppa20-slovak-summ.md

     while the last metric can be taken to represent fluency
 * issues with ROUGE applied to non-English texts: English-specific components,
-* Straka+ (2018) ditch the stemming part altogether, resulting in a language-agnostic approach called ROU GE RAW
+* Straka+ (2018) ditch the stemming part altogether, resulting in a language-agnostic approach called ROUGE RAW
 * hE, In our experiments, this approach proved to be problematic
   * automatic evaluation reported zero score, even if the summary was in fact of high quality.
 The authors also note this
 * we: both the system and ref summaries are passed through a Slovak stemmer before the ROGUE score is computed
-* we update a Python implementation of the ROUGE score evaluation package py-rouge 9 to work with a custom Python-based stemmer
+* we update a Python implementation of the ROUGE score evaluation package py-rouge to work with a custom Python-based stemmer
 * Slovak stemming with the stemmsk package
   * adapts the Czech stemmer described in Dolamic and Savoy, (2009) and
   * we use the ”light” version throughout this study